8 Best Banks for Nonprofits in 2023

 TIAA Bank has fee-free ATM withdrawals from more than 80,000 ATMs in its network.
 It doesn’t charge out-of-network fees, but third-party operator fees may apply.

-When to Use a Local Bank or Credit Union
+When To Use a Local Bank or Credit Union

 The benefit of choosing a local bank or credit union over a traditional or online bank is the ability to build a local relationship.
 Nonprofits often find it easier to go to local credit unions and community banks for sponsorships, grants, and donations.